jidongxiao/CSCI1200-DataStructures/hws/04_yelp_businesses/README.md

 # Homework 4 — Implementing a Simple Yelp

-In this assignment you will implement of a simple business review and recommendation system called New York Businesses.
+In this assignment you will implement a simple business review and recommendation system called New York Businesses.
 Your program will mimic some behaviors of Yelp.
 Please read the entire handout before starting to code the assignment.

 ## Learning Objectives